Consciously or unconsciously, the colours that surround us affect our perception of things, our mood and our behaviour on a daily basis.

 Marketing is no exception!
 In all aspects of design, from logo to website design, each colour influences the consumer’s perception of a brand and the values it stands for.

-See also our 11 tips for improving your website’s user experience in 2019
+Also check out our 11 tips for improving your site’s user experience.

 The gender of your target audience is also important to consider.
 You can use different studies to choose colours over others, depending on whether you are targeting women or men.